 OTIE is named as a defendant in a lawsuit filed by the artist of a mural.
+This project and lawsuit has been cancelled and no further charges or actions are required of OTIE.
 The case is Kammeyer v.
 USACE.
 In 1976, Kammeyer painted a mural on a dam in California after winning a contest.
 The mural was painted as part of the bicentennial celebration.
 Over time, the paint began to flake off, thereby contaminating the environment around the dam.
 The USACE Los Angeles District recently determined that the paint used to create the mural was lead-based.
 OTIE was hired by USACE to remove a mural to stop the lead-based paint contamination.
 Several months after the contract was awarded, Kammeyer filed a lawsuit against USACE and OTIE to prevent the destruction of the mural.
 Shortly after filing the lawsuit, Kammeyer filed a temporary restraining order against USACE and OTIE in June 2015, which was granted by a judge one day before OTIE was to begin removing the mural.
 OTIE demobilized from the site at USACE's direction.